 - staff energy awareness campaigns;

-- maximally utilising our building management systems;
+- maximising utilisation of our building management systems;

 - briefing staff to switch off equipment when not in use; and